Our Mission

 Chris holds a Bachelor and Master of Social Work from the University of Illinois.
 She has worked for over 20 years in the community mental health field.
 She has provided office support for Diversity & Social Justice Education since 2018 and is excited to be a part of the Illinois family once again.
 In her free time, she enjoys spending time with her family, her dog, Bella Mae, TV/movies/theater, all things related to agriculture, and working outdoors in her pollinator garden (Save the Bees and the Monarch Butterflies!)

-Graduate Assistant to I-Connect
+Program Assistant to I-Connect

 Email: iconnect@illinois.edu